-The term 'Intangible Assets' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Intangible Assets' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Intangible assets refer to the possessions of a company that are not physical.
 They are difficult to quantify for several reasons.
 These types of assets can not be physically measured.
 They also represent an unknown or undetermined cash value to a company.
 Several criteria for intangible assets are that they are invisible and can not be touched.
 Despite this interesting characteristic they are intrinsically valuable.
 These assets prove to be critical to the overall success of any business.

 Intangible assets are typically classed in two categories.
 These are legal assets and competitive assets.
 Legal assets are easier to understand than are competitive assets.
 Legal assets include the wide varieties of intellectual and creative property.
 In this category are such important holdings as patents, copyrights, brand names, trade secrets, and trademarks.

 Each of these can be owned and has value, though it is not easy to assign a value to these elements.
 Patents are the rights to inventions.
 Copyrights give ownership of writings and similar creative property.
 Brand names are a company’s physical name or product, such as Coca Cola, McDonald’s, or Big Mac.

 Trade secrets refer to a company’s ways of making things that are not known to rivals and competitors.
 The formula for Coca Cola is a well-known example of a trade secret.
 Trademarks are the ownership of popular company or product slogans or phrases as used in advertising.